 Native wooding plantings: In 2018 and 2019, project contractors planted tens of thousands of native shrubs and trees on both sides of Dairy Creek, covering about 12 total acres.
 Crews treated reed canary grass, blackberry, and other competing vegetation three times per year in order to give the native plants a better chance of survival.
 The native trees and shrubs are now about 3 feet tall, and as of September 2021, most planted areas are on a very positive growth trajectory even after the long, hot, dry summer in 2021.

 After decades of hard work and partnership, the Sturgeon Lake Restoration Project appears to be heading towards a great success.
 Fresh flows and tides now reach every part of the lake.
 Fish have begun to use the reconnection of Dairy Creek to access the lake.
 Deer, river otter, and a whole assortment of wildlife have been observed using the Dairy Creek corridor.
 The project partners will continue maintenance annually to track the project’s effectiveness.
 Monitoring metrics include aerial drone imagery, water quality, vegetation surveys, channel cross section surveys, and fish monitoring.
 This data is collected to help answer key questions, including: Is the channel filling in with sediment?
-Is the riparianRiparian areas The land alongside a creek, river, pond, or other body of water area providing additional shade cover?
+Is the riparianRiparian areas The land alongside a stream, creek, river, or floodplain area providing additional shade cover?
 Are native fish, specifically juvenile salmon using the site?
 So far, all signs point to a happy and healthy Sturgeon Lake.